Sean, you want to be a part of the program this Monday?

 How do you feel about these counties in Oregon that want to defect and be part of Idaho and not Oregon?

-Is are people in Idaho open to that?
+Are people in Idaho open to that?

-You know, discussions I've had with people, as long as they can keep their politics away and not try and well, we want to be part of Idaho, but we want oh, we want the systems in place that California has now.
+You know, discussions I've had with people, as long as they can keep their politics away and not try and, well, we want to be part of Idaho, but we want, oh, we want the systems in place that California has now.

 Yeah, it's insane.

-I mean, it's insanity when they don't know which bathrooms to use, and I mean, just look at how bad Portland is now with the drug use on the streets and trash.
+And I mean, just look at how bad Portland is now with the drug use on the streets and trash.

 I mean, it's San Francisco, same.